 Purpose

 This Bulletin is a joint effort between the Caribbean Tourism Organization (CTO), the Caribbean Hotel & Tourism Association (CHTA) and the Caribbean Institute for Meteorology and Hydrology (CIMH) to help tourism businesses and policymakers identify and prepare for favourable or inclement climate conditions in the Caribbean and source markets, before they occur.
-It is recommended that industry stakeholders use the seasonal climate forecast information for the upcoming period (March-May 2021) presented in this Bulletin in tandem with weather forecasts (1-7 days).
+It is recommended that industry stakeholders use the seasonal climate forecast information for the upcoming period (March-May 2022) presented in this Bulletin in tandem with weather forecasts (1-7 days).
 This suite of information can inform strategic and operational decisions related to the use of environmental resources, marketing, and enhancement of the visitor experience.

+Page 3

+Page 4

+Page 5

+Page 9

+Page 10

+Page 11

+Page 12

+Page 13

 Table of Contents

 COVID-19 Pandemic

-Looking Back: Nov 2020 - Jan 2021
+Looking Back: Nov 2021 - Jan 2022

 Climate Advisories: Caribbean

 Climate Advisories: Caribbean Source Markets

 Climate Outlook for Caribbean

 Climate Outlook for Caribbean Source Markets

 Upcoming events and contact information

-Clossary

-Page 4

-Page 3

-Page 5 Page 10

-Page 11

-Page 12

-Page 13

-Page 14
+Glossary

 COVID-19 PANDEMIC

-The impact of COVID-19 to tourism activities and businesses across the region has been unprecedented.
 Climate risk management linked to enhancing visitor health and safety, remains a critical factor in ensuring tourism sector resilience and managing the overall visitor experience.

-Tourism interests across the region should be prepared to deal with weather and climate emergencies in addition to the added concern of managing the current COVID-19 pandemic.
+Tourism interests across the region should be prepared to deal with weather and climate emergencies in addition to ongoing concerns related to managing the COVID-19 pandemic.
 The CTO, CHTA, and CIMH will continue to closely monitor the situation and issue the relevant climate outlooks.

-Looking Back: November 2020 - January 2021
+Looking Back: November 2021 - January 2022